dulcrav/coding-assignment-edgeonesolutions/README.md

 To launch application use CodingAssignmentApplication.java in your IDE, or use `mvn spring-boot:run` in project directory.

+Project uses in-memory database H2, so no additional setup for database is needed.

 ### Endpoints

 * `POST /api/v1/transaction` - creates a transaction providing the amount, date in `YYYY-MM-DD` format and userId